Zear488/CGW/README.md

 ---

 ### Credits
-This project was inspired by the original work of Bronzdeck
+This project was inspired by the original work of Bronzdeck.